wwliao/hprc_release2_graph_variant_benchmarking/README.md

 The workflows in this repository support:

-- Per-sample ground truth generation using multiple variant callers
+- Construction of merged callsets using multiple variant callers
+- Derivation of per-sample joint ground truth VCFs
-- Benchmarking variants derived from the pangenome graph, referred to as *graph variants* below
+- Benchmarking variants derived from the pangenome graph (*graph variants*)

+## Data Source

+Merged callsets used in this repository are provided in the [variant calling repository](https://github.com/wwliao/hprc_release2_variant_calling), with an index available at the [merged callsets index](https://github.com/wwliao/hprc_release2_variant_calling/blob/main/index_files/merged_callsets.index.csv).
+These callsets integrate results from multiple variant callers and form the basis for deriving joint ground truth VCFs and benchmarking graph variants.

 ## Why benchmark with Aardvark?

 Benchmarking variants is challenging because variant representation differs substantially across methods and tools.
 This problem is even more severe for graph variants, whose representations can be very different from those produced by traditional linear-reference-based callers.

-To minimize bias introduced by representation differences, we use Aardvark, a recently developed benchmarking tool with the following advantages:
+To minimize bias introduced by representation differences, we use [Aardvark](https://github.com/PacificBiosciences/aardvark), a recently developed benchmarking tool with the following advantages:

 - Haplotype-based comparison: Aardvark reconstructs haplotype sequences by *jointly* considering small variants and structural variants (SVs), instead of comparing variants record by record.
 - Basepair-level metrics: In addition to variant-level metrics, Aardvark provides *basepair-level recall and precision*, which are particularly informative for benchmarking SVs.

 Together, these features allow for a more robust and representation-agnostic comparison.

-## Why create joint ground truth VCFs?
+## Why create joint ground truth callsets?

-Existing ground truth datasets typically separate small variants and SVs, for example:
+Existing ground truth callsets typically separate small variants and SVs, for example:

 - Small variant truth sets derived from DeepVariant
 - SV truth sets derived from PAV, supported by at least one additional SV caller